Greg Boyle

-Gregory Joseph Boyle (born May 19, 1954) is an American Catholic priest of the Jesuit order.
-He is the founder and director of Homeboy Industries, the world's largest gang intervention and rehabilitation program, and former pastor of Dolores Mission Church in Los Angeles.
+Gregory Joseph Boyle (born May 19, 1954) is an American Jesuit priest who is the founder and director of Homeboy Industries, the world's largest gang intervention and rehabilitation program.
+He is the former pastor of Dolores Mission Church in Los Angeles.

 Early life and education

 Boyle was born in Los Angeles, and is one of eight siblings born to Kathleen and Bernie Boyle.
 He attended Loyola High School and, upon graduating in 1972, entered the Society of Jesus (the Jesuits).
 Boyle was ordained a priest in 1984.

 He holds a bachelor's degree in philosophy and English from Gonzaga University in Spokane, Washington, a master's degree in English from Loyola Marymount University in Los Angeles, a Master of Divinity (M.Div.) degree from the Weston School of Theology, Cambridge, Massachusetts, and a Master of Sacred Theology degree from the Jesuit School of Theology, Berkeley, California.

 Early career

 At the conclusion of his theology studies, Boyle spent a year living and working with Christian base communities in Cochabamba, Bolivia.
 Upon his return in 1986, he was appointed pastor of Dolores Mission Church, a Jesuit parish in the Boyle Heights neighborhood of East Los Angeles that was then the poorest Catholic church in the city.
 At the time, the church sat between two large public housing projects and amid the territories of eight gangs.
-Referred to as the "decade of death" in Los Angeles between 1988-1998, there were close to a thousand people per year killed in Los Angeles from gang related crime.
+Referred to as the "decade of death" in Los Angeles between 1988 and 1998, there were close to a thousand people per year killed in Los Angeles from gang related crime.